SimonScapan/AuntElisa/README.md

 You can return to Landingpage by clicking on the house icon top left.

 Press "TALK" and speak to Elisa.
+After pressing the button you have to wait for the recording button in your tab-bar.
+Then say something to elisa and wait until the sign disappears.

 If you are ready click on "GET RESPONSE" to hear, what Elisa want's to response you.

 Repeat the last two steps to enjoy a full conversatoin with the chatbot.